 Cataraqui Route (gravel, 119km)

-It’s a mixed surface ride, about 50% unpaved, comprising of gravel roads, rail trails, and quiet paved roads.
-While this is a “real gravel” ride, it’s intended to be accessible to a wide range of gravel riders.
+This is a mixed surface ride, about 50% unpaved, comprising of gravel roads, rail trails, and quiet paved roads.
+While it’s a “real gravel” ride, it’s intended to be accessible to a wide range of gravel riders.

 This is an unsupported route, riders must be prepared to do their own repairs and arrange for emergency assistance if needed.
-Also note that parts of the route use trails which are inaccessible to motor vehicles, and uses mainly quiet, remote roads and trails with limited services.
+Also note that uses mainly quiet, remote roads and trails with limited services and that parts of the route use trails which are inaccessible to motor vehicles.